iLearn-Lab/CVPR22-SHA-GCL-for-SGG/README.md

 }
 ```

+---

+## Acknowledgement

+  - Our codebase is built on top of [Scene-Graph-Benchmark.pytorch](https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch).
+We sincerely thank them for their well-designed codebase.
-We welcome you to commit issue or contact us (E-mail: ```dongxingning1998@gmail.com```) if you have any problem when reading the paper or reproducing the code.
+  - We welcome you to submit an issue or contact us if you have any problems when reading the paper or reproducing the code.

+---

-## Acknowledgment
+## License

-Our code is on top of [Scene-Graph-Benchmark](https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch), we sincerely thank them for their well-designed codebase.
+This project is released under the [MIT License](https://github.com/dongxingning/SHA_GCL_for_SGG/blob/master/LICENSE).